motazsaad/cmu-sphinx-decoder/README.md

 #### -o/--out
 specify the output file name prefix.
 A suffix with process id/part id will be added to the file name.

-#### -j JOBS
+#### -j/--jobs
 specify the number of jobs (parallel decoders) if j > number of CPUs/Cores then a error message with appear. j should be <= number of CPUs/Cores.
-This argument provides the user with flexibility to control the load on the machine
+This argument provides the user with flexibility to control the load on the machine.

+#### -l/--log
+enable logging (for debugging purposes)

 ### example command
 ```
-python cmu-sphinx-decoder/pocketsphinx_parallel_decoder.py -c cmu-sphinx-decoder/conf/config_ar.ini -i ts_recordings/wav/2713_20180814 -l -o ts_recordings/wav/jsc_test_20180714 -j 9
+python cmu-sphinx-decoder/pocketsphinx_parallel_decoder.py -c cmu-sphinx-decoder/conf/config_ar.ini -i /storage/recordings/2713/2018/08/15  -o ts_recordings/jsc_test_20180715 -j 8 -l
 ```